TheRenegadeCoder/sample-programs/CONTRIBUTING.md

     - Total number of frames
     - Spawn rate (% of living vs. dead as decimal between 0 and 1)
 4. Simulation must be a GUI
+    - An exception to this rule can be made for languages where it's impossible or impractical to have an actual GUI.
+In that case, a terminal application is sufficient.

 Beyond that, there's really no hard-and-fast requirements.
 All I ask is that solutions are minimal.
 In other words, don't worry about command line options or